marifyo/fggcosha/_posts/2014-05-10-meeting-reminder.md

 ---
 layout: post
-title: "August Meeting Reminder"
+title: "October Meeting Reminder"
-description: "Join us for the next monthly meeting on August 9, 2014 at 11am EST."
+description: "Join us for the next monthly meeting on October 11, 2014 at 11am EST."
+modified: 2014-10-04
 tags: [fggc osha alumni, meeting reminder]
 comments: true
+published: false
 ---

 The F.G.G.C.
 Onitsha - USA and Canada alumni association invites you to its monthly meeting on the 2nd Saturday of every month.

+Thanks to all who attended our last meeting on September 13th.
+Minutes of the meeting will be distributed via email.

-Our next monthly meeting is on **Saturday, August 9 2014 at 11.00 am EST.**
+Our next monthly meeting is on **Saturday, October 11 2014 at 11.00 am EST.**
 {: .notice}

 ## Dial In
 All members and potential new members, are invited to dial into this very important meeting.
-On the agenda is the important "passing of the torch" for the Executive members to the new team to be elected on the Reunion Weekend.
-Join us and present your nominees.
-For details, email [Stella O. Chuke](#mailto:stella.chuke@fggconitsha.com).
+For conference call details, email [Stella O. Chuke](#mailto:stella.chuke@fggconitsha.com).

 > Please be punctual and inform as many people as you know.